ATP Tour Open Parc Auvergne-Rhone-Alpes Lyon Results | Federal News Network

 |Singles

 Leander Paes, India, and Benoit Paire, France, def.
-Ugo Humbert and Tristan Lamasine, France, 6-3, 6-3.
+Raven Klaasen, South Africa, and Michael Venus (1), New Zealand, walkover.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.